aviadra/Cloud-profiler/README.md

 - Choose "Dracula.itermcolors".
 - Now the "DRACULA" schema is selectable in the dropdown list.
 Note: The "Red Alert" profile, which i recommend for production servers is part of the "Static profiles", so you can just use it

-# Static profiles
-The static profiles are a shim for the cases where you want to distribute profiles that don't come from AWS.
-For example, the two profiles in the repo, give the "Red Alert" color schema, and Dracula with my beloved keyboard shortcuts, are installed for you in the dynamic profiles automatically.
-This makes it possible to reference them with the tag "iTerm_dynamic_profile_parent_name", and get a clear distinction when you're on prod vs normal servers.

-The way to add/remove profiles, is to do so in the "iTerm2-static-profiles" directory within the repo.
-You get the profiles, by using the "export to json" options at the bottom of the "profiles" tab in preferences.
-TODO - configuration file to set the local profiles directory